symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 ### 6. LLM Provider Governance and Cost Control
 **As an** Enterprise AI Architect
-**I want to** define a TTL graph that describes allowed LLM providers, their cost limits, model selection rules, and fallback chains
+**I want to** define a graph that describes allowed LLM providers, their cost limits, model selection rules, and fallback chains
 **So that** the runtime selects the optimal model based on budget, performance requirements, and risk classification of the agent.

 **Acceptance Criteria:**
-- TTL schema defines `iq:LLMProvider`, `iq:ProviderConfig`, `iq:CostLimit`, `iq:ModelSelectionRule`
+- RDF schema defines `iq:LLMProvider`, `iq:ProviderConfig`, `iq:CostLimit`, `iq:ModelSelectionRule`
 - SPARQL query selects provider based on agent intent, budget constraints, and risk level
 - Cost tracking per agent/tenant/provider with real-time alerts
 - Fallback chain (e.g., GPT-4 → GPT-3.5 → Groq) configurable via RDF